 - You want to learn more about a particular skill, topic, industry, or niche.

 - You want to offer your knowledge and education on a particular skill, topic, industry, or niche – to others.

-- You want to network and join a community of likeminded people.
+- You want to network and join a community of like-minded people.

-Is Skool any good?
+Is their education any good?

 Yes, Skool is great!
 After doing extensive testing of the platform & seeing hundreds of positive comments – it’s safe to say Skool is incredible for its users.

 Does Skool have anything to do with “old skool zappos” shoes or “vans old skool”?